 In 2006, he remained overshadowed by Alonso but was retained for 2007 when Alonso left for McLaren.
 In 2007, Fisichella became Renault’s team leader, with young Finn Heikki Kovalainen as his teammate and Nelson Piquet Jr. as the team’s test driver.

-In 2009, Fisichella had a notable season driving the new Force India VJM02 powered by a Mercedes-Benz engine.
+In 2009, Fisichella had a remarkable season driving the new Force India VJM02 powered by a Mercedes-Benz engine.
 He started the 2009 Australian Grand Prix from 15th and finished 11th, but faced challenging conditions in Malaysia, where he finished 18th after a spin.
 The season’s highlight came at the 2009 Belgian Grand Prix, where he secured Force India’s first pole position and finished second, earning the team’s first points and podium.

 Amidst rumours, Fisichella replaced Luca Badoer at Ferrari, starting from the 2009 Italian Grand Prix following Felipe Massa’s injury.
 He signed a contract as Ferrari’s driver for the rest of the 2009 season and as a reserve driver for 2010, though he remained open to racing for another team in 2010.
 Despite being linked to Sauber and Force India, he stayed with Ferrari as a test driver in 2010.

 At the end of 2010, Fisichella was replaced by Jules Bianchi as Ferrari’s test driver but remained part of the team but would never drive again in Formula 1.
+Outside of Formula One, Fisichella has driven for AF Corse at various sportscar racing events, becoming a two-time class winner at the 24 Hours of Le Mans and a class winner at Petit Le Mans.

 Giancarlo Fisichella Formula One World Championship career